Active robustness against the detuning-error for Rydberg quantum gates: Potential Applications to realistic noises

-The gate infidelity caused by residual thermal motion of atoms is revealed by calculating the relationship between $\mathcal{F}(0)-\mathcal{F}(T)$ and the atomic temperature $T$, as plotted in Fig.\ref{Fig3:doppler}(a).
-To quantify the effect of Doppler effect, we compare the results by using the TO, DER, and DER-i pulses.
-We observe that the DER and DER-i pulses both benefit from a smaller dephasing error when the temperature is large outperforming the TO pulse.
-Inset of (a) gives a comparison of fidelity numbers under different $\epsilon_\delta$ values which clearly confirms that the fidelity of the DER and DER-i pulses is counterintuitively increased for larger detuning deviations.
-To show the gate performance in a more realistic condition, we calculate the gate fidelity by involving the effects of spontaneous decays($|p\rangle,|r\rangle$) as well as a finite temperature, as display in Fig.\ref{Fig3:doppler}(b).
-When $T< 0.5$ mK(corresponds to $\epsilon_\delta/2\pi < 0.3048 $ MHz), the DER and DER-i pulses have no advantages compared to the TO pulse, because the TO pulse is expected to perform best when the imperfection is small.
-However, as the temperature increases to $T>1.0$ mK we remark that the gate fidelity using the TO pulse is dramatically decreased, and the DER pulse shows a higher tolerance there.
-Moreover, associated with the consideration of Gaussian-type noise the DER-i gate also outperforms the other two gates in high temperatures.
-For a high-fidelity gate with $\mathcal{F}$ staying over 0.99 the predicted atomic temperature can be as large as 1.5 mK(corresponds to $\epsilon_\delta/2\pi \approx 0.5280 $ MHz) using the DER-i pulse scheme.
-This requirement significantly relaxes the temperature constraint for trapped atoms in optical tweezers, greatly protecting the coherence in quantum gate operation from atomic temperature effect \cite{PhysRevApplied.18.044042}.
+The real gate infidelity caused by residual thermal motion of atoms is revealed by calculating the relationship between $\mathcal{F}(0)-\mathcal{F}(T)$ and the atomic temperature $T$, as plotted in Fig.\ref{Fig3:doppler}(b1-b2).
+To quantify the Doppler effect, we compare the results by using the TO, DER, and DER-i pulses for different optimization ranges.
+Accordingly, we choose a reasonable range for the atomic temperature variation to be $T\in [0,2.0]$ mK ($k_{eff}v_{rms}/2\pi \lesssim 0.6097 $ MHz) and $T\in[0,0.6]$ mK ($k_{eff}v_{rms}/2\pi \lesssim 0.3339 $ MHz) by considering the long-tail feature of Gaussian function.
+As $T$ increases, we observe that both the DER and DER-i pulses benefit from a smaller dephasing error for any $T$, while the DER pulse is even better because of the significantly-improved robustness against Doppler errors.
+Furthermore, to show the gate performance in a more realistic condition, we calculate the gate fidelity by involving the effects of spontaneous decays as well as a finite temperature, as display in Fig.\ref{Fig3:doppler}(c1) and (c2).
+As for a wide optimization, the DER and DER-i pulses have no advantages at low temperatures, because the TO pulse is expected to perform best when the imperfection is sufficiently small.
+However, as $T$ increases {\it e.g.} $T>0.5$ mK, we remark that the gate fidelity using the TO pulse is dramatically decreased, while the DER and DER-i pulses can provide higher fidelities there which strongly confirms the improved robustness against Doppler errors with them.